This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 This smoothie is super simple to make; it’s only four ingredients!
 Here’s what I blended it:

-• Almond Milk: I love adding plant-based milk to smoothies as a way to boost nutrition and the creamy factor.
-Use store-bought almond milk or homemade almond milk, whichever you prefer!
+- Almond Milk: I love adding non-dairy milk to smoothies as a way to boost nutrition and the creamy factor.
+Use these almond milk brands or make almond milk at home, whichever you prefer!

-• Spinach: This strong leafy green is loaded with nutrients PLUS provides fiber to help your body break down the natural fruit sugars in this beverage.
+- Spinach: This strong leafy green is loaded with nutrients PLUS provides fiber to help your body break down the natural fruit sugars in the smoothie.

 As always, feel free to add a scoop of homemade protein powder to give this smoothie a protein and healthy fat boost.
 Doing so gives you extra energy, keeps you full longer and is a great way to turn this smoothie into a meal.